 Which is the same jazzed-up open-to-the-momentness I thought I saw in John Wilson one evening when I was trawling online for classic show tunes and stumbled onto my bonny in a 2012 BBC-TV clip, commanding the podium in the middle of the Royal Albert, surrounded by an orchestra of eighty and an audience of 6,000, conducting a hot piece of Jule Styne and shimmying like a brazen hussy.
 And when I say shimmying like a brazen hussy, understand: I’m the brazen hussy he was shimmying like.
 I fell in love with him because I recognized him.
 I got his number.
 Or so it felt like…

-I don’t mean to read a lot into this, maybe he did have a migraine or a toothache.
-(If so, he soldiered on magnificently.)
-More probably he’s thinking differently (that is, more “seriously”) about things nowadays.
+I don’t mean to read a lot into this, maybe he did have a migraine or a toothache at the start.
+But I think more probably he’s thinking differently (that is, more “seriously”) about things nowadays.
 Eight years have passed between those two appearances, after all, and I’m sure he’s gone through scads of internal changes during that time and some interesting decisions we’ll all find out about, sooner or later.
-It’d be sad if it’s John himself who thinks it’s now “unseemly” for him to shimmy in public anymore (I’m way not the only one to have noticed his gorgeous limey shimmy); but it’d be a sadder thing if John’s taking the nudge-nudge hints and advice of others to heart.
+It’d be sad if it’s John himself who thinks it’s now “unseemly” for him to shimmy in public anymore (I’m way not the only one to have noticed his gorgeous limey shimmy); but it would be a sadder thing if John’s taking the nudge-nudge hints and advice of others to heart.

 - “The Story So Far, with Conductor John Wilson”